kyma-project/busola/README.md

 - Target cluster configuration, available on target cluster in Config Map "kube-system/busola-config" under the key "config".
 Busola performs a request for that resource during the bootstrap proceess.
 - Configuration from initiation parameters.
 By default, init parameters are disabled.
 To switch them on, set the feature `INIT_PARAMS` to `isEnabled=true`.

-The sources above are listed in order of precedence, with init params having the highest priority over the others.
-Resulting configuration is a product of merging the configurations from individual sources.

 ### Change the Configuration